 Find out what companies will be represented.
 Research the companies just as you would for an interview.
 With this information, when you meet the employer you will be able to communicate why you want to work for them and what you can do for them.
 Websites offer great company information.
 Remember, don't just concentrate on "big name" companies attending.
 There are often great opportunities with smaller or lesser known companies as well.

 Do you have one?
 Does it need to be updated?
-See Your Resume Guide handout in Career Services, check out the Optimal Resume software on the Career Services website, or meet with a career counselor for more assistance.
+Review resume information on the Career Services' website or make an appointment to meet with staff for more assistance.
 Before printing multiple copies, have others proofread it for you.
-Recruiters will question your work ethic if you hand in a poorly written resume filled with mistakes.
-Bring copies of your resume (10 – 30, depending on the size of the event).
+Recruiters will question your work ethic if you hand in a poorly written resume with mistakes.
+Bring copies of your resume (10 - 30, depending on the size of the event).
 Be sure your resume markets the best you have to offer in terms of skills, knowledge, accomplishments and abilities.
+It should clearly articulate what you can do for a potential employer.
 Your resume needs to look professional.

 Prepare your sales pitch.
 When you hand the recruiter a copy of your resume, be prepared to give an introduction.
-Share basic information about yourself and your interests: “Hello, I’m Carrie Jones.
-I’m a senior at Viterbo University, and I’m majoring in English.
-I’m very interested in a marketing career.
-As you can see on my resume, I’ve just completed a marketing internship with ABC Company.
-I’ve also taken some courses in business marketing.
-I’m very interested in talking with you about marketing opportunities at your organization.”
+Share basic information about yourself and your interests: "Hello, I'm Carrie Jones.
+I'm a senior at Viterbo University, and I'm majoring in English.
+I'm very interested in a marketing career.
+As you can see on my resume, I've just completed a marketing internship with ABC Company, where I was involved in market research, website maintainance, and social media marketing.
+I've also taken some courses in business marketing.
+What type of opportunities does your organization have for someone with my skills?"

-A career fair is a professional activity – perhaps your first contact with a future employer.
+A career fair is a professional activity - perhaps your first contact with a future employer.
 While business casual apparel is appropriate for many career fairs, you can never go wrong by dressing as you would for an interview.
-Refer to Your Interviewing Guide available in Career Services for more details on dressing appropriately.
+Check out recommendations for dressing for success.

 Career Fair Recommendations